-Many gifted people live out patterns of resistance and self-sabotage in their self-development and in their relationships with others and with themselves.
-InterGifted coach Max Sawyers explores the "why" of gifted resistance and self-sabotage as well as a theory of how some of us are unwittingly living in a self-generated reality which keeps us looping around and not making progress on our goals.
-Then he explores how we can make breakthroughs so that we can exit that loop.
+Many gifted people live out patterns of resistance and self-sabotage in their relationship with the others, themselves, and the world.
+Max Sawyers explores the "why" of gifted resistance and self-sabotage as well as a theory of how some of us are unwittingly living in a self-generated reality which keeps us looping around.
+He explores strategies for exiting that loop toward wholeness, connection and meaning.

 By Max Sawyers